sreenaths/spiderman/README.md

 ### Citation

+When you use the SpiderMan dataset, we would appreciate it if you cite the following:

 ```
+@inproceedings{spiderman,
+  year =         2023,
+  title =        {SpiderMan - Spider dataset made easy},
+  author =       {Sreenath Somarajapuram}
+}

 @inproceedings{Yu&al.18c,
   year =         2018,
   title =        {Spider: A Large-Scale Human-Labeled Dataset for Complex and Cross-Domain Semantic Parsing and Text-to-SQL Task},